Esquetta/Esquetta/README.md

 🟢 I'm a lover of video games.

-🟢I'm current working on smart voice assistant [Comment Command](https://commentcommand.com)
+🟢I'm current working on [Comment Command](https://commentcommand.com)

 # Contact
 <!-- display the social media buttons in your README -->